 Disrupting Birth Order in Adoption and Foster Care

 Should you consider adopting or fostering a child that is older than a child already in your family.
+This is also known as disrupting birth order.
 Are there things you can do to make it easier for all the children?
 We talk with Teresa Bernu, a Licensed Clinical Social Worker at Adoption Center of Illinois, and Mark Lacava, LCSW and Chief Clinical Officer at Spence-Chapin Services to Family and Children, an adoption organization in NYC.

 - There are no hard and fast rules in adoption, including whether or not to adopt out of birth order.

 - What are some of the pros for adopting out of birth order?

 - What are some of the cons for adopting out of birth order?

 - What are some of the different ways adopting out of birth order can occur?

 - Which birth order of children are most impacted by the disruption?

 - What age child is least affected by having his birth order disrupted?

 - What age child is most disrupted by having his birth order changed?